Air Scout: Portugal

 The "Escotismo do Ar" activities began in the 1930s.
 In 1935, an Air Scouting Group from Associação dos Escoteiros de Portugal was created in Lisbon.
 Same year, Corpo Nacional de Escutas in Angola (then part of Portuguese empire) establish the same scouting model in Moçâmedes.
 Both groups ended in the following year.
 Only in 2015, at Montijo, Corpo Nacional de Escutas (Portuguese Catholic Scouts) opened a new one.

 Singapore

-The city-state of Singapore has a vibrant Air Scout Group, the Soaring Eagles Air Scout Wing, originally started in 1998 as Cub Pack attached to Woodlands Ring Primary School but has expanded over the years and moved its base location to Endeavour Primary School.
+The city-state of Singapore has an Air Scout Group, the Soaring Eagles Air Scout Wing, originally started in 1998 as Cub Pack attached to Woodlands Ring Primary School but has expanded over the years and moved its base location to Endeavour Primary School.
 The Group now has over 100 members including Cub Scouts, Scouts and Ventures and involves itself in a wide range of community and Scouting activities.

 In 2012 the group "piloted" the first Young Aviator Course for Cub Scouts in Singapore as part of a revamp of the Air Scouting Programme, supported by an educational donation from the Civil Aviation Authority of Singapore.
 This event led to an additional aviation focused Cub Pack to start up.